bsc-mem/Mess-benchmark/README.md

  - mn4_DDR4_2666.toml: exists in the config folder, which describes the system under the study and all the experimental setups.

- - measuring/bw: the folder contains all the raw bandwidith measurements for each individial experimental points (i.e., each point on bandwidth--latency curves).
+ - measuring/bw: the folder contains all the raw bandwidth measurements for each individual experimental points (i.e., each point on bandwidth--latency curves).

- - measuring/lat: the folder contains all the raw latency measurements for each individial experimental points (i.e., each point on bandwidth--latency curves).
+ - measuring/lat: the folder contains all the raw latency measurements for each individual experimental points (i.e., each point on bandwidth--latency curves).

- - measuring/log: the folder contains all the logs for each individial experimental points (i.e., each point on bandwidth--latency curves).
+ - measuring/log: the folder contains all the logs for each individual experimental points (i.e., each point on bandwidth--latency curves).

  - measuring/output: This folder contains the final bandwidth--latency curves and the .csv files that contains detailed information for each bandwidth--latency point on the curves.

- - processing: This folder contains all the python codes to parse raw measurements and generate final bandwidth--latency curves and .csv file.
+ - processing: This folder contains all the python codes to parse raw measurements and generate final bandwidth--latency curves and final .csv file.

  - src: This folder contains pointer-chase and workload generator benchmark.

  - runner.sh: The main script that run the workflow.
-It execute the full workflow from reading the config file to generating final bandwidth--latency curves.
+It executes the full workflow from reading the config file to generating final bandwidth--latency curves.

  - submit_main.job: This is the script that is used by "runner.sh" and measures one experimental data point (one point on bandwidth--latency curves).